-As of January 1, 2017 and for the twelve months ended December 31, 2017, we did not have any significant unrecognized tax benefits.
+As of January 1, 2018 and for the twelve months ended December 31, 2018, we did not have any significant unrecognized tax benefits.
 In addition, we do not expect that the amount of unrecognized tax benefits will change significantly within the next 12 months.

-• Accounting for Stock-Based Compensation - The Company recognizes compensation expense in accordance with ASC topic 718, "Compensation - stock compensation" based on estimated grant date fair value using an option-pricing model.
-For our option grants granted after January 1, 2008 which include features that are not supported by the Black and Scholes valuation model, such as expiration of said awards if the closing price of our shares falls below 50% of the respective awards' exercise price, we recognize compensation expense based on estimated grant date fair value using the Monte Carlo option-pricing model or the Binomial option-pricing model.
+Accounting for Stock-Based Compensation - we recognizes compensation expense in accordance with ASC topic 718, "Compensation - stock compensation" based on estimated grant date fair value using an option-pricing model.
+For our option grants granted after January 1, 2008 which include features that are not supported by the Black and Scholes valuation model, such as expiration of said awards if the closing price of our shares falls below 50% of the respective awards' exercise price, we recognize compensation expenses based on the estimated grant date fair value using the Binomial option-pricing model (except for the grants granted in 2008, for which we used the Monte Carlo option-pricing model).
 Where our option awards granted after January 1, 2008 do not include features that are not supported by the Black and Scholes valuation model, we recognize compensation expense based on estimated grant date fair value using the Black and Scholes model.
 For our RSU grants, we recognize compensation expenses based on the market value of our shares on the date of grant, less an estimate of dividends that will not accrue to RSU holders prior to vesting.
+When portions of an award vest in increments during the requisite service period (graded-vesting award), our accounting policy is to recognize compensation cost for the award over the requisite service period for each separately vesting portion of the award.